Skip to main content

 Increase or decrease percentage from previous period

-The previous period is the exact date range immediately before your selected reporting period.
+The previous period is the time range right before your selected dates (same number of days) before your selected reporting period.

 • “Active in Period” ≠ “Active Today.”
 This KPI counts any subscription that was active at least one day in your selected period.
 If you’re interested in Active subscriptions as of today, check the last section of the page “Manage Risks & Opportunities” or filter your reporting period on the current day.